 Due to the nature of the short-form articles the SMU Law Review Forum publishes, review of most submissions will occur within one week.

-Questions regarding submissions policies should be directed to our Online Executive Editor, Christopher Thomson, at firstname.lastname@example.org.
+Questions regarding submissions policies should be directed to the Forum Executive Editor, Christopher Thomson, at firstname.lastname@example.org.